frg/k8-containerization-demo/README.md

 ```

 In this example we use the value of the external IP column as the host and the first port specified in the port column.
+Note that `kubectl get services` command can also show one service named by default convention as `kubernetes` of type `ClusterIP` with no external IP.
+The Kubernetes API server is a central component of a Kubernetes cluster.
+It exposes the Kubernetes API, which allows you to interact with and manage the cluster.
+It provides functionality for creating, updating, and deleting Kubernetes resources, such as pods, deployments, services, and more.
+If you have enabled Kubernetes integration in Docker Desktop, the "kubernetes" service you see is most likely associated with the local Kubernetes cluster managed by Docker Desktop.

 ```
 http://localhost:5000/WeatherForecast